Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Methods and Materials

+{\revisiond To translate the attention maps into temporal space, we conducted the activation attention mapping after the CBAM in the last CNN layer of the temporal branch (Figure \ref{fig:Figure_2}a, red box).
+The activation attention mapping was proposed by Zagoruyko et al. to visualize the spatial attention map on CNN \citep{Zagoruyko2017}.
+We used the sum of absolute values raised to the power of \textit{p} as the activation-based mapping function, such as

+where $A_i$ was the $i^{th}$ element of the feature map.
+The value of \textit{p} places greater weight on the parts with the highest activations and can be adjusted for a specific task \citep{Zagoruyko2017}. {\revisionb It is the only parameter needed for fine-tuning.} The greater the value of \textit{p}, the more the model focuses on more significant parts, while suppressing less important ones.
+For this work, we have set \textit{p}=4 {\revisionb empirically to balance precision and recall.
+To ensure that at least 60\% of artifact windows were correctly classified, we set a minimum recall limit of 0.6.
+The selected value of p maximized precision while satisfying the specified recall requirements.} }

 We integrated the CBAM attention mechanism into the baseline CNN and CNN-LSTM models (CNN-CBAM and CNN-CBAM-LSTM, respectively).
-The attention mechanism was implemented after each CNN layer on the branch with the smaller kernel size (Figure \ref{fig:Figure_2}).
+The attention mechanism was implemented after each CNN layer on the branch with the smaller kernel size (Figure \ref{fig:Figure_2}, {\revisiond grey boxes}), which is considered the temporal branch.